 Leaders and politicians from around the world sent Rosh Hashana greetings to Jews in Israel and abroad this week in honor of the Jewish new year.

-- The best of Israel archaeology in 5776
+- The Best Israel Archaeology Stories of 5776

 President Barack Obama reflected on the “great privilege” of working with the Jewish community in his final Rosh Hashanah message as president.